Monitor Office compatibility and deployments by using Office Telemetry Dashboard

 On the Getting started worksheet, choose Connect to Database.

-After you connect Telemetry Dashboard to the telemetry database, new worksheets are added to display information about Office documents, solutions, and other information.
-If you haven't yet deployed Telemetry Dashboard components, or if data isn't populating the dashboard as expected, see Deploy Telemetry Dashboard.
+After you connect Office Telemetry Dashboard to the database, new worksheets are added to display information about Office documents, solutions, and other information.
+If you haven't yet deployed Office Telemetry Dashboard components, or if data isn't populating the dashboard as expected, see Deploy Office Telemetry Dashboard.

-To learn more about the worksheets in Telemetry Dashboard, visit these resources:
+To learn more about the worksheets in Office Telemetry Dashboard, visit these resources:

-The following table briefly describes the primary worksheets in Telemetry Dashboard.
-All Telemetry Dashboard worksheets.
-For more detailed information about the worksheets, see Telemetry Dashboard worksheet reference.
+The following table briefly describes the primary worksheets in Office Telemetry Dashboard.
+For more detailed information about the worksheets, see Office Telemetry Dashboard worksheet reference.

 ||Provides a quick view of the health of Office documents and solutions and a view of deployment trends.
 The links on this worksheet help you investigate Office compatibility and stability issues in your organization.